Super Nintendo World: Universal Epic Universe

 Universal Epic Universe's Super Nintendo World area is located between Celestial Park and Dark Universe.
-The land's layout is very similar to that in Universal Studios Japan's version but less compact, with the courtyard area being more spread out, making it the biggest iteration of the land.
+The land's layout is very similar to that in Universal Studios Japan's version but less compact with the courtyard area being more spread out, making it the biggest iteration of the land.
 Unlike the other two versions, the Warp Pipe includes escalators instead of a walkway.
-In addition, there is a secondary entrance with elevators for guests who push strollers or use a wheelchair.
+There is a secondary entrance with elevators for guests who push strollers or use a wheelchair.

 Future locations

-On April 3, 2019, Resorts World Sentosa announced that Super Nintendo World, alongside Minion Land, would be brought to Universal Studios Singapore, replacing the park's Madagascar area.
-As of 2025, no attractions have been confirmed for this iteration.
+On April 3, 2019, Resorts World Sentosa announced that Super Nintendo World would be brought to Universal Studios Singapore.
+On December 18, 2020, during the Nintendo Direct, Miyamoto confirmed that the land would be built in Singapore.
+At the time of the announcement, the opening was expected to be by 2025.
+Construction on the land ultimately began on February 24, 2025, with the Mario Kart: Bowser's Challenge ride beginning construction on May 28, 2026.
+Singapore's iteration of Super Nintendo World is being built outside of the traditional park boundary and will be located north of the Sentosa Express monorail tracks with a Warp Pipe tunnel connection under.